-The deposits in FBME Bank amounting to € 506.535 and which are presented in Note 18 of the financial statements for the year ended 31 December 2020 have restrictions imposed.
-Therefore, we are unable to satisfy ourselves as to the valuation of this amount
+The deposits in FBME Bank amounting to € 532.268 and which are presented in Note 18 of the financial statements for the year ended 31 December 2021 have restrictions imposed and we were unable to obtain the relevant bank statements as at 31 December 2021.
+Therefore, we are unable to satisfy ourselves as to the valuation, existence and accuracy of this amount.